List of Dragon Ball characters: Puar

 Pu'ar (プーアル, Pūaru), Puar in the Funimation anime dub, Pu-erh in their subtitles, and named Squeakers in the Harmony Gold dub, is a soft-spoken blue creature and Yamcha's companion.
 Puar's abilities consist of levitation and shapeshifting.
 He and Oolong went to the same shapeshifting school together, where he was constantly mocked by Oolong.
 When first introduced, he and Yamcha operate as bandits in a desert, where they encounter Goku, Bulma, and Oolong.
 At first they tail and assist the group in order to steal the Dragon Balls they are collecting, though they later reform and befriend the trio.
 When Goku transforms into a giant ape for the first time in the series, Puar transforms into a pair of scissors and cuts off his tail to turn him back to his regular state.
-Together with Upa, Puar defeats Dracula Man while competing in Baba Uranai's tournament.
+Together with Upa, Puar defeats Dracula Man while competing in Uranai Baba's tournament.
 The character's name is a pun on pu'er tea and was designed to slightly resemble a cat.
 When questioned about gender, Toriyama disclosed that he looked at the character as male during illustrations, though the dubbed version has him as female.
 Puar is voiced by Naoko Watanabe in Japanese, Cheryl Chase in the Harmony Gold dub, and Kathy Morse and Cathy Weseluck in the Ocean dub.
 In Funimation's dubs, he is voiced by Monika Antonelli, up until Dragon Ball Z Kai onwards, where Brina Palencia voices him.